Workiva/wGulp/README.md

 ##### runSequence
 *Note: we highly recommend using the [task dependency system](#task-dependency-tree) instead of runSequence to ensure the fastest possible build and to prevent duplicate task runs.*

 Run a set of tasks in sequence.
 Does not take standard args.
-Instead, pass an array of tasks to execute: `[["react", "ts", "js"], "bundle:app"]`
+Instead, pass an array of tasks to execute: `[["jsx", "tsc", "copy:js"], "bundle:app"]`

 Tasks in the base-level list will run sequentially.
 Tasks within inner lists will run in parallel.
-In this example, `react`, `ts`, and `js` will all run in parallel, and when they are all done, `bundle:app` will run.
+In this example, `jsx`, `tsc`, and `copy:js` will all run in parallel, and when they are all done, `bundle:app` will run.

 ##### sass
 Compile SASS into CSS using gulp-sass.
 Takes one custom arg:

-    include_paths - Array of paths to include.
-Defaults to config's "path.style_include_paths"
+    includePaths - Array of paths to include.
+Defaults to config's "path.styleIncludePaths"

 ##### tsc
 Compile Typescript code into JavaScript.
 Takes one custom arg: